 Art in Public Places Program Assistant

 (405) 521-2039 (office)

 About Our Staff

-Scott Cowan (Publications/Web Director) began his education at the University of Science and Arts of Oklahoma and received a B.A. in painting from the University of Central Oklahoma in 1995.
-Cowan earned an M.L.A in painting from Oklahoma City University in 1997 and an M.A. in Art History from the University of Oklahoma in 2001.
+Scott Cowan (Publications/Web Director) began his education at the University of Science and Arts of Oklahoma and received a Bachelor of Art in painting from the University of Central Oklahoma in 1995.
+Cowan earned an MLA in painting from Oklahoma City University in 1997 and an MA in Art History from the University of Oklahoma in 2001.
 He currently works as the Publications/Web Director for the Arts Council.

 Joel Gavin (Director of Marketing and Communications) earned his Master of Arts in Journalism and Mass Communications from the University of Oklahoma.
 He also holds a Bachelor of Business Administration.
-Gavin served as a Liaison and Public Policy Specialist for Governor Brad Henry before joining the Council in 2009.
-His duties include writing the monthly newsletter, managing media relations, generating and editing content for the website, and developing an overall marketing and communications strategy for the agency.
+Gavin served as Liaison and Public Policy Specialist for Governor Brad Henry before joining the Council in 2009.
+His duties include writing the monthly newsletter, crafting email marketing campaigns, handling media relations, managing the agency's social media pages, generating and editing content for the Oklahoma Arts Council website, organizing the annual Governor's Arts Awards, and developing an overall marketing and communications strategy for the agency.